 This is easy enough when connecting similar kinds of data: two association datasets will both provide information about the variant ID, and it is very likely that the same variant will be identified the same way in both tracks.

-field that used the same nomenclature as the one used by the genes track.
+used the same nomenclature as the one used by the genes track.

 The above mechanisms are very powerful, but they require a deep knowledge of LocusZoom’s internals to use effectively.
 We provide a number of low or no-code mechanisms to implement interactive plot features in controlled, well-tested ways.